POSTED BY August 31, 2019 COMMENTS (15)ON

-A lot of employers give an allowance to employees for travelling on leave dates.
+A lot of employers give an allowance to employees for traveling on leave dates.
 An employee may travel for his holidays or vacations (alone or family) and will incur some expenses related to that.
 So this allowance is given for that on producing the bills and on doing the actual travel by taking leaves.

 The actual rules for LTA are quite detailed, hence we are not covering it here in this article.
 Right now you just need to know that the employer can define the LTA allowance limit like Rs 50,000 (for example), so that employee can do travel expenses upto that limit twice in a block of 4 yrs and claim this exemption.

-Here is the table given below in which you can see various sections covered under section 80 (from 80C, 80D upto 80U), their meaning, maximum limit of deductions and who can avail the benefit of these deductions.
+Here is the table given below in which you can see various sections covered under section 80 (from 80C, 80D up to 80U), their meaning, maximum limit of deductions and who can avail the benefit of these deductions.

 Who can claim?

-|80C||Deduction on investment made in LIC, PPF, ELSS, ULIP, Payment towards Loan principal, tuition fee etc.||1.5 Lac (for 80C, 80CCC, 80CCD)||HUF & Individual|
+|80C||Deduction on investment made in LIC, PPF, ELSS, ULIP, Payment towards Loan principal, tuition fee, etc.||1.5 Lac (for 80C, 80CCC, 80CCD)||HUF & Individual|

 |80CCC||Deductions for premium paid for annuity||1.5 Lac aggregate||Individual|